AbdullahKIRMAN/gemini-annotator/README.md

 You can set the `--output_dir` argument to specify the output directory for the annotations.
 The default is `output`.
 You can set the `--image_dir` argument to specify the directory containing the images to be annotated.
 The default is `images`.
 You can set the `--class_list` argument to specify the file containing the list of object classes.
 The default is `class_list.txt`.
+You can set the `--resume` argument to specify whether to resume from a previous run.
+The default is `False`.
+If set to `True`, the script will skip images that have already been processed.

 Run the following command to process a dataset: